mgalland/docker-for-teaching/README.md

 * `Biostrings`
 * `vsn`

+### Datasets
+Two datasets are included.
-One dataset is included.
-It is available [here](https://zenodo.org/record/3666262) and described [here](https://scienceparkstudygroup.github.io/rnaseq-lesson/setup.html):
+1. Tutorial dataset available [here](https://zenodo.org/record/3666262) and described [here](https://scienceparkstudygroup.github.io/rnaseq-lesson/setup.html):
   - `counts.tsv`
   - `experimental_design_modified.tsv`
 This dataset is included in the Docker image itself.
+2. NASA dataset: the raw and scaled counts from the [NASA GeneLab GSL38 RNA-seq and proteomics experiment](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-38/).

 **To use it locally on your machine:**